-You create a token and assign the token to a specific customer account on your server.
+You assign the token to a specific customer account on your server.
 For more details on tokenization please refer to the tokenization page.

-Your site sends the recurring transaction details along with the customer's token to Amazon Payment Services.
+Your backend system sends the recurring transaction details along with the customer's card token to Amazon Payment Services.

 The transaction is processed, and a response is returned to your site indicating the status of the transaction.

 👆 Note that you must code the recurring payment workflow on your server.
 Amazon Payment Services will not automatically charge a recurring payment.
 You must ensure that your server requests the recurring payment when it is due by developing a recurring payment process in your website code.

 You can integrate recurring payments into your website in just the same way you integrate ordinary payments.
 You do so by using the custom merchant page integration route.